pliesveld/runetf/README.md

 When designing new runes, the focus was to complement team-play more than buffing individual players.
 Some runes can become more effective when used in coordination with the team.
 Because of the random nature of the rune drops, runes that only effect certain classes were avoided.
 However some runes are certainly more effective in the hands of certain classes.
 As such, runes can be shared with teammates by dropping them on the ground.

-Although most runes have passive abilities, some runes require activating with the command +USE.
+Although most runes have passive abilities, some runes require activating with the command `+use`.

 List of Runes